xcuadrado/api/offered_webservices.md

 Please cache this value refreshing it once in a while (e.g. daily) and __do not call our API on each request__!

+Remark: The tracker may also not be available at the time when the module is configured if it has not been set-up yet in the easymarketing backend.
+The module should be able to handle this.

 **Route**

 	GET /conversion_tracker?&website_url=URL